UgurBurakGuven/UgurBurakGuven/README.md

 ###

-- Skilled in MVVM pattern, SOLID principles and Swift.Worked on VIPER.Student with Engineering Faculty focused in Computer Science from Ataturk University.
+Junior iOS developer, have developed many applications.Skilled in MVVM pattern, Realm, CoreData and Swift, worked on VIPER pattern.
+Student with Engineering Faculty focused in Computer Science from Ataturk University

 ## Languages and Tools